armincano/fullstack-python-web-dev/README.md

-# Challenges and Assignments<br>from a Python Bootcamp Student
+# Challenges and Assignments from a Python Bootcamp Student

 Click to see the code in action 👉 [LIVE DEMO](https://armincano.github.io/fullstack-python-web-dev/) 👀